theajack/selon/README.md

 	{name:"new2",age:12},
 	{name:"new3",age:12}];
 users.set(newdata);
-// The following is to prove that the settings are a clone version of newdata, and changes to newdata data will not affect BQL
+// The following is to prove that the settings are a clone version of newdata, and changes to newdata data will not affect Selon
 ```

 ### 24. .get()

 Get the cloned data

-The clone version of the BQL data is obtained, and its data changes will not affect the BQL.
+The clone version of the Selon data is obtained, and its data changes will not affect the Selon.

 'Return value: data'